fjvallarino/monomer/tasks.md

   - Add support for dashed borders
   - Create self rendered version of dropdown and list
     - Show listview in appropriate location (if dropdown is at bottom, the listView should be up)
+  - Add config for Label to choose from: Overflow | Cut (better name?) | Ellipsis
   - Create Checkbox
   - Create Radio
   - Create Slider